You can be skeptical and friendly at the same time.

 Hemant Mehta is the chair of Foundation Beyond Belief and a high school math teacher in the suburbs of Chicago.
 He began writing the Friendly Atheist blog in 2006.
 His latest book is called The Young Atheist's Survival Guide.

-Congratulations to the happy couple, may they always know where
+Congratulations to the happy couple, may they always know where their towels are.

 I hope they answered the question “Do you take this . . . .” with “42″?

 I’m an ordained pastor (The Church of the Big Lebowski) and I’ve done a couple of weddings.
 The book I like to hold is my old Dungeon Masters Guide.
 It looks properly ‘bookish’.
 It’s old and worn, so it has a nice antique feel.
 It’s large enough to hold a full 8.5×11 sheet of paper, so I can print a cheat sheet for the ceremony.